wunzeco/ansible-jenkins-extra/README.md

 The password/secrets that will be configured by this role should be stored in an ansible-vault encrypted file

+Ensure `credentials` and `credentials-bindings` plugins are installed on Jenkins.

 ## Assumption

 This role assumes that it will be applied on a host with a running Jenkins server

 ## Example

+For example configuration please see `defaults/main.yml`.

 ```
 - hosts: jenkins